pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 ```

 This defines the interface to fetching a number fact, and we can create a "live" implementation of
-the interfacing that makes an actual net work request by constructing an instance, like so:
+the interface that makes an actual network request by constructing an instance, like so:

 ```swift
 extension NumberFactClient {